UK court backs Meghan in dispute over privacy with publisher

 “The longer they dragged it out, the more they could twist facts and manipulate the public (even during the appeal itself), making a straightforward case extraordinarily convoluted in order to generate more headlines and sell more newspapers — a model that rewards chaos above truth,” she said.

 Associated Newspapers had argued the case should go to a trial on Meghan’s claims against the publisher.

-That outcome would have been problematic for Britain’s monarchy, which has long avoided airing disputes in the public eye.
+Associated Newspapers said in a statement Thursday that it believed “judgment should be given only on the basis of evidence tested at trial,” especially since “Mr. Knauf’s evidence raises issues as to the Duchess’s credibility. ”

-Lawyer Mark Stephens, who specializes in media law and is not connected to the case, said he believed the publisher will appeal.
-It would be unusual for Britain’s Supreme Court to take such a case, but he said the publisher could take it to the European Court of Human Rights.
+Lawyer Mark Stephens, who specializes in media law and is not connected to the case, said he believed the publisher will appeal, though it would be unusual for Britain’s Supreme Court to take such a case.
+He said the publisher could also try to appeal to the European Court of Human Rights.

 “There’s an issue of principle here, which is whether this case should be finished before a trial without disclosure, without testing the evidence,” Stephens said.
 The ruling did not settle questions about whether the letter to Thomas Markle was “always intended for Meghan’s side to publish and to leak and to use as briefing material,” he added.